lucaong/minisearch/README.md

 ### Term processing

 Terms are downcased by default.
 No stemming is performed.
-If you want to customize how the terms are processed, for example to normalize terms or apply stemming, you can use the `processTerm` configuration option:
+To customize how the terms are processed upon indexing or searching, for example to normalize them or to apply stemming, the `processTerm` option can be used:

 ```javascript
 const removeAccents = (term) =>